 We have many methods we can use for non-contact level measurement, each with benefits and limits.
 Radar, for example, offers great accuracy – for a wallet-pinching price.
-Ultrasonic sensors, however, cost less and are easy to install and use, making them the most popular non-contact method for level measurement.
+Ultrasonic level sensors, however, cost less and are easy to install and use, making them the most popular non-contact method for level measurement.

 Ultrasonic level sensors use the “Time of Flight” principle to measure level.
 The device sends sound waves at a frequency higher than humans can hear, from 20 kilohertz to one gigahertz.